deprecated-near-apps/coin-flip/README.md

-# Live App Review 1 - App Access Keys
+# Live App Review 7 - Coin Flip Random Function With App Example

 This repo is a companion to this video: